Psychiatric Service Dog · ADA Guide

-PTSD is one of the most established qualifying conditions for a Psychiatric Service Dog under the ADA in Michigan.
-Michigan veterans at Battle Creek VA, Detroit VA, Iron Mountain VA, and Saginaw VA, as well as first responders and civilian trauma survivors, can qualify statewide.
+PTSD is one of the most well-established qualifying conditions for a Psychiatric Service Dog under the ADA.
+Veterans, first responders, and civilian trauma survivors can all qualify nationwide when PTSD substantially limits major life activities.

 FeaturePsychiatric Service Dog (PSD)Emotional Support Animal (ESA)